 The Department of Emergency Medicine is committed to providing reliable and helpful information to individuals and families during the COVID-19 (coronavirus) pandemic.
-For information and questions about symptoms, physical distancing, and talking to a healthcare provider, please visit UW Health’s COVID-19 Resource page.
+For information and questions about symptoms, visitor guidelines, vaccines, and talking to a healthcare provider, please visit the UW Health COVID-19 website.

 What is Coronavirus Disease (COVID-19)?

-UW Health and the University of Wisconsin are closely monitoring an outbreak of respiratory disease caused by a novel (new) coronavirus that continues to expand.
-On February 11, 2020, the World Health Organization named the disease coronavirus disease 2019 (abbreviated “COVID-19”).
+UW Health and the University of Wisconsin are closely monitoring an outbreak of respiratory disease caused by a novel (new) coronavirus called SARS-CoV-2 that continues to expand.
+On February 11, 2020, the World Health Organization named this disease coronavirus disease 2019 (abbreviated “COVID-19”).

 In order to help mitigate the spread of COVID-19, the Wisconsin Department of Health Services recommends the following preventative measures: